Two Fronts

 “Until the filters give out or I run out of things to hold together.”

 Fifty percent.
 Enough to keep people breathing.
 Not enough to keep them warm, not enough to scrub the air properly, not enough for anything except alive.
-And ninety minutes to reach a girl at the far end of a section that was losing atmosphere, through a crawl built for conduit, wearing an emergency suit, in a space not designed for a person of any size, let alone his.
+And a girl at the far end of a section that was losing atmosphere, with ninety minutes that would become a lot less the moment he shut off her air supply to save the station.

 “Caro.
 Can you hold the mount?”